- Lung Cancer Research

 - Immunity Research

-Welsh and his team are committed to finding new therapies for combating solid thoracic tumors, particularly lung cancers.
-Their research focuses on reactivating the immune system with radiation in order to battle not just the tumor site, but the microenvironment that it creates.
-Through a reactivation of the immune system with radiation the Welsh Laboratory hypothesizes that this is the key to suppressing local and distant disease, which could have applications in not just lung cancer, but other solid tumors such as breast, prostrate and pancreatic.
-An application of radiation to a solid tumor type stimulates antigen presentation allowing T-cells in the body to attack the cancer.
+James Welsh, M.D. and his team are committed to finding new therapies for combating solid thoracic tumors, particularly lung cancers.
+Their research focuses on reactivating the immune system and utilizing it as an in situ vaccine along with radiation in order to battle not just the tumor site, but the microenvironment that it creates.
+The Welsh Lab believes that this is the key to suppressing local and distant disease, which could have applications in not just lung cancer, but other solid tumors such as breast, prostrate and pancreatic.

 A diagnosis of cancer greatly impacts a patient’s life and his or her loved ones.
-Welsh and his team are discovering new pathways for immunotherapy checkpoints, investigating molecular targets, and running clinical trials combining concurrent radiation with recently FDA approved immunotherapy drugs, such as Ipilimumab and Nivolumab.
+Welsh and his team are:

 Can the power of radiation be harnessed to also treat systemic cancers?
 What is the optimal set of conditions that create a reproducible abscopal effect in every patient with thoracic malignancies?
 These are some of the questions that Welsh and his team are working to answer.